Lepthoplosternum: Species

+Lepthoplosternum contains the following valid species:

 Distribution and habitat

 Lepthoplosternum is widely distributed in cis-Andean South America south of the Orinoco River basin.

 Ecology

 Lepthoplosternum species usually inhabit lentic or slow flowing water bodies and are often associated with marginal or floating vegetation.
 L. ucamara has even been found in hypoxic conditions.
 However, the type locality of L. stellatum is a stream, permanently flowing and well oxygenated.

 Description

 Lepthoplosternum species are the smallest callichthyines (maximum standard length 60.3 mm) and are easily recognized by two synapomorphies: the lower lip with deep medial notch and a small, additional lateral notch forming fleshy projections on each side; and a single unbranched ray preceding the branched ones on the anal fin.